coffeescriptnext/vurse/CONTRIBUTING.md

 ### Discussions

-Issues to discuss the architecture, design, and functionality of Snippety are welcome on the issue tracker, and this is where these discussions are preferred so that we can track them and associate them with issues if necessary.
+Issues to discuss the architecture, design, and functionality of Vurse are welcome on the issue tracker, and this is where these discussions are preferred so that we can track them and associate them with issues if necessary.

 ## Pull requests

 ### Getting started

-* [Fork](https://github.com/tabolario/snippety/fork) the repository on GitHub.
+* [Fork](https://github.com/tabolario/vurse/fork) the repository on GitHub.
 * Set up your local development environment with `bin/setup`.
 * Make sure the test suite runs for you: `bin/rake`